onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 To generate an ftp/http/https url with an IP different from localhost, set the SFTP_SIM_IP and/or FTPES_SIM_IP and/or HTTP_SIM_IP and/or HTTPS_SIM_IP and/or HTTPS_SIM_NO_AUTH_IP and/or HTTP_JWT_SIM_IP and/or HTTPS_JWT_SIM_IP env variables to the address(es) of the ftp/http/https servers before starting.
 So far, this only works when the simulator python script is started from the command line.

-Kill all the containers with `simulators-kill.se`
+Kill all the containers with `simulators-kill.se`.

 `simulators_start.sh` is for CSIT test and requires the env variables for test setting to be present in the shell.